ddc-java/ddc-day-book/configuration/repository.md

 * Testing strings to determine whether they are palindromes.

-This is a curriculum module of the [Deep Dive Coding](https://deepdivecoding.com/) [Java + Android bootcamp](https://deepdivecoding.com/java-android/).
+This is a curriculum module of the [Deep Dive Coding](https://deepdivecoding.com/) [Java and Kotlin](https://deepdivecoding.com/java-android/) training programs.

 ## Credits & copyright

 This curriculum module was written by Nick Bennett, with Todd Nordquist and Rishita Hariyani.

-&copy; 2024 CNM Ingenuity, Inc. All rights reserved.
+&copy; 2026 CNM Ingenuity, Inc. All rights reserved.
 ```

 When viewing the repository in GitHub, this is displayed as